rjuliamedeiros/UD_SomniumScipionis/README.md

 # Introduction

 This treebank is a work in progress.
-At present, it contains the following annotated passage: Rep.6.9.
+At present, it contains the following annotated passages: Rep.6.9-10

 ### Cicero *Somnium Scipionis*